cbonoz/chainfa22/README.md

 Testnet link: <a href="https://blockfreight.surge.sh" target="_blank">Blockfreight</a>

-Must be on Polygon testnet (Mumbai) for demo.
+Must be connected to Polygon testnet (Mumbai) for link above.

 ### Motivation